Hypertension Program Overview

 Although most hypertensive patients can be effectively managed by primary care physicians, family practitioners, and other providers, a large number of hypertensive patients require specialized expertise for treatment of complex hypertension associated with variety of conditions.

 The Hypertension Program at UT Southwestern Medical Center aims to assist both patients and primary care physicians in providing state-of-the-art medical treatment for hypertension, using multidisciplinary approaches.
+Our mission is to serve a breadth of patients with complex hypertension, while honoring their ethnic, religious and cultural differences.
 We have expertise in evaluating for secondary hypertension and optimize medical therapy tailored to patients’ specific needs.
 We also provide education to emphasize the crucial role of lifestyle intervention.

 Our Program also provides unique research opportunities for emerging leaders in hypertension by establishing an enriched environment in which to develop investigators in both the clinical and basic hypertension research.
 Other activities include the sponsorship of local and regional meetings on hypertension and public education programs to increase awareness of the dangers of hypertension.